 This thriving, pleasantly laid out city is notable - beside its crowds of tourists - for its wood and garden atmosphere and its many vistas of Buddhist inspired architecture and statuary.

-Weekends are extremely crowded and the waiting time to enter any sightseeing spot, including temples, is likely to be very long.
+Weekends and public holidays are extremely crowded in Kamakura, and the waiting time to enter any sightseeing spot, including temples, is likely to be very long.

 Kamakura has two main sightseeing areas, to the west and one to the east of the Yokosuka Line railway that runs through the town.